pyagoes/hopify/README.md

 - **data:**
   - **data.csv:** This dataset has columns named UserID, SongID, and NoOfTimesPlayed.
 It gives information about the users' song interests.
-  - **df_ncf.csv:** This dataset has columns named UserID, SongID, and NoOfTimesPlayed and "Ratings".
+  - **df_ncf.csv:** This dataset has columns named UserID, SongID, and NoOfTimesPlayed and Ratings.
 This dataset is used for training the model.
   - **unique_tracks.txt:** This dataset has columns TrackID, SongID, SongName, and ArtistName.
 This dataset is used to fetch the SongName and ArtistName based on the recommendations made by the SongID.

 - **model:**